10 Tips to Prepare for a Phone Interview (Before and During the Call)

 10 Practical Tips to Prepare for a Phone Interview

-Unlike in-person interviews, your first impression is all about your voice and tone.
 You can break phone interview prep into three stages: before, during, and after.
+Here are practical tips from experts that truly work:

 Before the Interview: Preparation is the Key